TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FileStructure/ExtEmconf.rst

            Loading order especially matters when overriding TCA or SQL of another extension.

-         The above example indicates that the extension depends on a version of TYPO3 between 10.4 and 11.5 (as only bug and security fixes are integrated into TYPO3 when the last digit of the version changes, it is safe to assume it will be compatible with any upcoming version of the corresponding branch, thus ``.99``).
-Also the extension has been tested and is known to work properly with PHP 7.4. and 8.0 It will conflict with "templavoilaplus" (any version) and it is suggested that it might be worth installing "news" (version at least 9.0.0).
+         The above example indicates that the extension depends on a version of TYPO3 between 11.4 and 12.4 (as only bug and security fixes are integrated into TYPO3 when the last digit of the version changes, it is safe to assume it will be compatible with any upcoming version of the corresponding branch, thus ``.99``).
+Also the extension has been tested and is known to work properly with PHP 7.4. and 8.1 It will conflict with "templavoilaplus" (any version) and it is suggested that it might be worth installing "news" (version at least 9.0.0).
          Be aware that you should add *at least* the TYPO3 and PHP version constraints to this file to make sure everything is working properly.

-         For legacy installations the :file:`ext_emconf.php` file
+         For legacy installations, the :file:`ext_emconf.php` file
          is the source of truth for required dependencies and the loading order of active extensions.